sequelize/sequelize/docs/docs/associations.md

 This will create a new model called UserProject with the equivalent foreign keys `projectId` and `userId`.
 Whether the attributes are camelcase or not depends on the two models joined by the table (in this case User and Project).

-Defining `through` is required.
+Defining `through` is **required**.
 Sequelize would previously attempt to autogenerate names but that would not always lead to the most logical setups.

 This will add methods `getUsers`, `setUsers`, `addUser`,`addUsers` to `Project`, and `getProjects`, `setProjects`, `addProject`, and `addProjects` to `User`.